aave-dao/gho-origin/src/contracts/sgho/README.md

 ## About

 sGHO is an [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) vault that allows users to earn yield on their GHO tokens.
-The vault automatically distributes yield to depositors through internal accounting, with a soft requirement for a buffer of GHO tokens to be maintained for yield distribution during full withdrawals.
+The vault automatically accrues and distributes yield to depositors through internal accounting, with all logic self-contained in the sGHO contract.

 ## Features

-- **Full [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) compatibility.** sGHO implements all standard ERC4626 functions for deposits, withdrawals, and share calculations.
+- **Full [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) compatibility.** sGHO implements all standard ERC-4626 functions for deposits, withdrawals, and share calculations.
-- **Automatic yield distribution.** Yield is calculated and distributed internally during vault operations, eliminating the need for external yield claiming.
+- **Automatic yield accrual.** Yield is accrued and distributed internally during vault operations, compounding linearly between state updates (e.g., deposit, withdraw, mint, redeem).

-- **Role-based access control.** The system uses Aave's ACLManager for managing permissions:
+- **Role-based access control.** Uses Aave's ACLManager for managing permissions:
-  - YIELD_MANAGER: Can set target rates and manage yield parameters
+  - `YIELD_MANAGER_ROLE`: Can set the target APR and supply cap
-  - FUNDS_ADMIN: Can rescue tokens in case of emergencies
+  - `FUNDS_ADMIN_ROLE`: Can rescue non-GHO tokens in emergencies
 - **Permit support.** Users can approve sGHO to spend their GHO tokens using EIP-2612 permits, enabling gasless approvals.
-- **Donation handling.** The vault can handle external GHO donations and automatically incorporate them into the yield distribution system.
+- **No ETH acceptance.** The contract rejects direct ETH transfers.
+- **Supply cap.** The vault enforces a maximum cap on total GHO that can be deposited.

 ## Architecture